across-protocol/indexer/README.md

   // ...
 }
 ```
-As you updated the dependencies, make sure pnpm's installation command to update the lockfile.
+As you updated the dependencies, make sure to run pnpm's installation command to update the lockfile.

 It's also important to keep `turbo.json` file updated to ensure build outputs will be cached by Turborepo.
 For example:
 ```